malwareinfosec/VPNrotator/README.md

 Login as root then, run `./VPN.sh`

 On first setup, you will need to create profiles to add new VPN providers.
 This requires the URL to a ZIP for .ovpn files and your username and password for that VPN provider.
+The script will then download and sort all the .ovpn files automatically into folders by country and provider.

 ![alt text](https://github.com/malwareinfosec/vpnrotator/blob/master/img/rotator.gif)